Ash Regan: Alba Party

 During the SNP leadership election, Regan was advised by a former staffer to Alex Salmond who had run as an Alba Party candidate against the SNP the year prior, and the only SNP parliamentarian to endorse her was close to Salmond.
 On 28 October 2023, seven months after coming third (out of 3 candidates) in the contest, she left the SNP and joined the Alba Party, becoming the first MSP ever to directly defect from one party to another.

 Regan said she was leaving as she thought the SNP had "lost its focus on independence".
 The Herald reported that Regan, who joined the SNP in 2014, seven and a half years after the SNP were first elected to government, "claimed that her old party had been hollowed out by careerists whose views did not align with the core beliefs of the SNP".
 As the sole MSP for Alba, Regan became their first representation in the Scottish Parliament, and one of three elected members at any level of government, alongside MPs Kenny MacAskill, her predecessor as MSP now leader of the party, and Neale Hanvey, all of whom were elected while members of the SNP.

 In April 2024, she said she had not spoken to Yousaf since the contest results.
 In that month, a government crisis began when Yousaf terminated the Bute House Agreement between the SNP and the Scottish Greens, and the Greens subsequently pledged support for a vote of no confidence in Yousaf as proposed by the Scottish Conservatives.
 With Regan's support, Yousaf could force the motion to a tie, which would by convention, be then defeated by the Presiding Officer's vote in favour of the status quo.
-She sent a list of demands to Yousaf in exchange for her support; these included progress on independence, and protecting the rights of women and girls.
+She sent a list of demands to Yousaf in exchange for her support; these included progress on independence, and protecting "the rights of women and children".
 Yousaf chose to announce his resignation rather than work with Alba, saying that he believed the vote of no confidence could have resulted in his favour, but he choose to resign instead as he was "not willing to trade [his] values and principles, or do deals with whomever, simply for retaining power".

 On 9 January 2025, Regan announced her candidacy for the 2025 Alba Party leadership election.
 On 26 March 2025, she was defeated by her MSP predecessor Kenny MacAskill 52.3% to 47.7%.

+On 20 May 2025, Regan formally introduced the Prostitution (Offences and Support) (Scotland) Bill, a law which aims to implement the Nordic model approach to prostitution in Scotland.